a-partha/real-estate-ai-qa/README.md

     # Install Docker Engine and Compose
     sudo apt-get update
     sudo apt-get install -y docker-ce docker-ce-cli containerd.io docker-buildx-plugin docker-compose-plugin
     ```

+    Your frontend code needs to be aware of the public server address so that the React application knows which URL to use for API calls depending on whether it's in development or production.

+    ```
+    # In your frontend folder (on your local machine), create two new files named .env.development and .env.production
+    Then, define Your API URLs:
+    - Inside .env.development, add this for local testing: VITE_API_BASE_URL=http://localhost:8000
+    - Inside .env.production, add: VITE_API_BASE_URL=http://[your server's public IP address]:8000
+    ```

 2.  **Transfer Project Files:** From your local PowerShell terminal, copy your entire prepared main project folder to the VM.